carmelbythesea/Loan-Default-Prediction/README.md

 - Open your console, type **python run.py data analysis model**, the it will run automatically

 ### Report
-- The report is dispalyed in the form of PowerPoint, located at the main branch under root.
+- The report is dispalyed in the form of PowerPoint, located at the main branch under root, named **Loan Default Prediction Report.pptx**
 - Exploratory data analysis is done through Jupyter notebook.
-You can see the complete process of the project under **/notebook**.
+You can see the complete process of the project at **/notebook/test.ipynb**